Close Menu

 As the parent of a household, you are responsible for the foods that are made available in your home.
 If you don’t make unhealthy snacks available to your kids, they’ll eat what you offer.

-Fill your pantry and refrigerator with tasty, nutritious snacks, and your kids will grow to crave the things their body actually needs.
+Fill your pantry and refrigerator with tasty, nutritious snacks, and your kids will grow to crave the things their body needs.
 Hummus and organic black bean chips, avocado dips, veggie straws, and many other healthy snacks will serve your child’s hunger well.

 Don’t promote overeating or use food as a reward